kevineo/learning/rails/setup/README.md

 The script is a straight forward installation without feedback control.
 Hence, should there is an error in installation (say rbenv was not installed properly), your rails is installed successfully / correctly.

 <br>
-There are 2 generals checking steps you need to do:
+There are 3 generals checking steps you need to do:

 <br><br>
-## 1) Check for successful installation
-Within the terminal after your automated installation is completed:
+1) Check for successful installation within the terminal after your automated installation is completed:

 Ubuntu / Linux: (you should see your ruby and rails is source from .rvm folder)